erarslan/btu.codes/README.md

-# BTU Gallery
+# BTU Codes

-A modern web platform for showcasing and managing projects, built with Next.js 15, Sanity CMS, and Tailwind CSS.
+A modern web platform for showcasing projects, built with Next.js 15, Sanity CMS, and Tailwind CSS.

 ## 🚀 Features